Last Updated: June 26, 2022

 Table 2.
 Calorie and nutrient goals per day for moderately active US males, 18-45 years of age.

-*The nutrient information given is influenced by the DRIs, USDA Dietary Guidelines 2015-2020, and Acceptable Macronutrient Distribution Ranges (AMDRs).
+*The nutrient information given is influenced by the DRIs, 2020 – 2025 Dietary Guidelines for Americans, and Acceptable Macronutrient Distribution Ranges (AMDRs).
 Note that this figure provides a rough estimate only.
 Individual needs may vary and you may want to adjust the limits to take account of individual weight, age, gender, activity level, metabolic rate, and diet rules.

 For nutrient limits that are put in ranges, jump to our Meal Planning Section to see how these numbers are concretely calculated in every meal.